cannot cut and paste either with 'X' mouse button sequence

 interestingly ctrl-c/ctrl-v works from gui into other windows

-#2 Updated by Pellegrini, Eric about 7 years ago
+#2 Updated by Pellegrini, Eric over 7 years ago

 - Status changed from New to Feedback

 Q. When using X/Winteracter based applications under Gnome on Linux, the usual Ctrl+C, Ctrl+X and Ctrl+V copy, cut and paste shortcuts do not seem to work in text fields and editor windows.
 What is happening?

 A. This is caused by Gnome.
 X/Winteracter text fields and editor windows are built on the standard Motif XmText widget types and use standard Motif functions to perform cut, copy and paste in such widgets.
 Unfortunately, somewhere bteween Gnome 2.10.0 and 2.14.0, changes were made to the gnome-settings-daemon program which broke Motif's clipboard handling.
 For example, the problem can be observed on Gnome installations on Fedora Core 5 onwards.